anjrew/Ros-Resources/README.md

 # 🤖 Ros-Resources

-A collectiob=n resources related to ROS and robotics
+A collection of resources related to ROS and robotics

 ## Projects